 In Texas, the legal limit for intoxication is .08 BAC (blood or breath alcohol concentration).
-If the police think you are driving while intoxicated, you can be arrested and charged with DWI regardless of your BAC.
-Because the public opinion of drunk driving is so negative, prosecutors have to be very hard on those arrested for DWI in Texas.
-However, just because you have been charged with DWI, doesn’t mean you are guilty.
-There are several factors that can be reviewed to determine the merit of your DWI case.
-Our law firm has over 200 years combined experience in handling these type of cases and we can discuss with you the best way to handle your particular case.
-The ramifications of a DWI arrest on your future could be severe, so do not hire an attorney who is going to plead you guilty.
+If the police think you are Driving While Intoxicated, you can be arrested and charged with drunk driving regardless of your BAC level.
+Because the public opinion of drunk driving is so negative, prosecutors have to be very hard on those arrested for Driving While Intoxicated.
+However, just because you have been charged with drunk driving, doesn’t mean you are guilty.
+There are several factors that can be reviewed to determine the merit of your drunk driving case.

 First DWI conviction in Texas